NemProject/nem-library-docs/docs/index.md

 # Introduction

-NEM Library is an abstraction for [NEM Blockchain][NEM-official] using a [Reactive](https://en.wikipedia.org/wiki/Reactive_programming) approach for creating Blockchain applications.
+NEM Library is a layer on top of [NEM Blockchain][NEM-official] to handle the inner complexity and help creating robust NEM Applications.

 ![NEM Logo](img/Nem-Logomark.png)